 With so many options available, there’s no requirement to bet on every single race.
 Instead, focus on races where you think you’ve identified an opportunity rather than backing a selection customarily.

-Our deposit limits, account cool-offs and session reminders help maintain control over your betting activity.
-These features work particularly well for racing's regular and predictable schedule.
+Our spend limits, account cool-offs and session reminders help maintain control over your betting activity.
+These features especially suit horse racing's regular, predictable schedule.

 Betting should only ever add a bit of enjoyment to a sport, not take away from it.
-When betting stops being entertaining, that's the sign to step back and reassess your approach.
+When betting stops being entertaining, step back and reassess your approach.